 The superintendent or designee shall provide annual training to the community councils of the District.
-This training shall include education of the chair and vice chair regarding their responsibilities, informing council members about the resources available on the state School LAND Trust website, and educating the members about the following statutes which govern school community councils:

-Utah Code § 53A-1a-108 (relating to the establishment, composition, and duties of community councils); Utah Code § 53A-1a-108.1 (regarding open meeting requirements applicable to community councils); Utah Code § 53A-1a-108.5 (regarding the school improvement plan); and Utah Code § 53A-16-101.5 (regarding the School LAND Trust program).
+This training shall include education of the chair and vice chair regarding their responsibilities, informing council members about the resources available on the state School LAND Trust website, and educating the members about the following statutes which govern school community councils: Utah Code § 53A-1a-108 (relating to the establishment, composition, and duties of community councils); Utah Code § 53A-1a-108.1 (regarding open meeting requirements applicable to community councils); Utah Code § 53A-1a-108.5 (regarding the school improvement plan); and Utah Code § 53A-16-101.5 (regarding the School LAND Trust program).
+Training is also available from the School Children's Trust Section of the Utah State Office of Education.

-Utah Code Ann. § 53A-1a-108(8) (2013)
+Utah Code § 53A-1a-108(8) (2014) Utah Code § 53A-16-101.6(11) (2014)